euqueme/workagram/README.md

 [![asciicast][product-screenshot]](https://www.loom.com/share/b8568a718f344026ab156c3cd6fe24c2)

-This project is based on twitter but I have given it my own theme which are pictures from work environment situations
+This project is based on Twitter, and has been given an individual theme created from work environment-related photos.

 This is the Capstone project of the Microverse Ruby on Rails Curriculum

 ### Live Demo

-watch the walkthrough video first
+Watch the walkthrough video first

 https://www.loom.com/share/b8568a718f344026ab156c3cd6fe24c2